|

-In 1770, Marie-Antoinette was married to Louis, who
+In 1770, Marie-Antoinette married Louis, who,

-became later French King Louis XVI.
+became French King

-Marie-Antoinette had the reputation of being extravagant, which was partly her fault
+Marie-Antoinette had the reputation of being extravagant, which was

 people didn't have TV back then.

-In 1785, yet another conspiracy, the
+In 1785, yet another drama, the Affair of the Diamond

 Motte wanted to possess a certain exceptional diamond necklace